-Many religions around the world follow fasting as an integral part of their religion and culture.
+Many people around the world follow fasting as an integral part of their religion and culture.
 Every person has a different perception towards following their religion and adhering to its norms.
 If you wish to balance out your motherhood duties while keeping your religious sentiments intact, the good news is, you may do so.
 Many religious scholars believe that women in pregnancy and breastfeeding stages should be allowed some leverage in fasting.
-So, do you have concerns about fasting during breastfeeding?
-Well, the following article will help you make an informed decision.
+If you have concerns about fasting during breastfeeding, this article will help you make an informed decision.

 Is it Safe to Fast While Breastfeeding?